Talwandi Bharo: Demography

-As of 2011, The village has a total number of 438 houses and population of 2303 of which include 1187 are males while 1116 are females according to the report published by Census India in 2011.
-Literacy rate of the village is 70.33%, lower than state average of 75.84%.
+As of 2011, the village has a total number of 438 houses and a population of 2303 of which include 1187 are males while 1116 are females according to the report published by Census India in 2011.
+The literacy rate of the village is 70.33%, lower than state average of 75.84%.
 The population of children under the age of 6 years is 254 which is 11.3% of total population of the village, and child sex ratio is approximately 728 lower than the state average of 846.

 Most of the people are from Schedule Caste which constitutes 52.50% of total population in the village.
 The town does not have any Schedule Tribe population so far.

 As per census 2011, 774 people were engaged in work activities out of the total population of the village which includes 668 males and 106 females.
 According to census survey report 2011, 82.69% workers describe their work as main work and 17.31% workers are involved in marginal activity providing livelihood for less than 6 months.